BikeTerra/bff/README.md

 `FIT` is a binary format.
 It's very efficient, but the data is difficult to view or modify without special tools.

-`BTT` aims to be the "sweet spot" between data efficiency and readability.
+`BFF` aims to be the "sweet spot" between data efficiency and readability.

 ## Structure